achingachris/articles/ckibngai906hcpqs10d98bhxj.md

 ## Netlify Forms

-To start using forms, you only need to a few attributes to your <form> tag.
+To start using forms, you only need to add a few attributes to your <form> tag.
 You can either use `netlify` or `data-netlify="true"`

 ```html